 CONSOLIDATION OF TWO DCs INTO ONE Supply of more than 2,200 stores in over 100 countries from one DC

 SIMPLIFIED PROCESSES FROM GOODS RECEIPT TO GOODS ISSUE

 Mango was founded in 1984 and has its headquarters in Lliça d’Amunt (Barcelona).
 Today, they are one of the world's leading fashion chains.
 The company is selling apparel, shoes, bags and accessories both online and in over 2,200 brick-and-mortar stores.
 The Spanish company is represented in over 100 countries.

 The growth over the past years made it necessary to consolidate the supply chain.
 In order to optimize delivery times and reduce fulfillment costs, Mango opted for a central distribution center in the Catalan municipality of Lliça d’Amunt.
 Thanks to the system's scalability, Mango is equipped for its growth plans and has the necessary flexibility to adjust to changes in the order structure or its business model.

-All orders coming either from the sorters or the goods-to-person workstations are consolidated in the automatic mini-load warehouse and from there are transported to the dispatch area.
+All orders coming either from the sorters or the goods-to-person workstations are consolidated in the automatic mini-load warehouse and from there are transported to the shipping area.
 A linear sorter routes the order cartons to the dedicated lanes, where 5,800 cartons per hour are loaded into trucks.

-The smart inbound and storage system 'One-Touch Receiving' allows Mango to automate its entire goods receipt process.
+The smart inbound and storage system "One-Touch Receiving" allows Mango to automate its entire goods receipt process.
 The goods receipt lines use a cross-belt sorter to transfer up to 6,000 cartons per hour automatically to quality inspection (if required) and to the automatic mini-load warehouse for storage.

 The following topics might be interesting for you as well – Learn more about our services and if you have any questions, contact us!